 - Jenny Passione, RD, CC at The Creative RD recommends Beachbody on Demand workouts.
 “With access to over 1,000 workouts, including yoga, pilates, & weight training, I never get bored.
 Most workouts are about 30 minutes but you can choose other lengths of time as well.”

-- Fitness Blender is a “free home resource for all things fitness”, and a favorite home exercise program for both Rebekah Miller, RD and Marisa Deehr Michael, RD, Certified Personal Trainer.
+- Fitness Blender is a “free home resource for all things fitness”, and a favorite home exercise program for Marisa Deehr Michael, RD, Certified Personal Trainer.

 - Culinary dietitian, Sara Haas, is a fan of the “quick, efficient, killer” workouts at Power Sculpt Fitness in Chicago.
 She’s currently taking advantage of their Virtual Power Sculpt Workouts on Instagram.